IdentityServer/IdentityServer4/docs/quickstarts/4_external_authentication.rst

 Adding Support for External Authentication
 ==========================================

-Next we gonna add support for external authentication.
+Next we will add support for external authentication.
 This is really easy, because all you really need is an ASP.NET Core compatible authentication middleware.

 ASP.NET Core itself ships with support for Google, Facebook, Twitter, Microsoft Account and OpenID Connect.